William Everson (poet): Poet and teacher

+At St Albert's, where he had practiced as a spiritual counselor, Antoninus had given counseling to a young woman named Susanna Rickson.
+On December 7, 1969 - the day after the disastrous Altamont Free Concert featuring the Rolling Stones - after a reading at the University of California at Davis, Antoninus removed his religious habit and announced that he was going to be married.

+Susanna Rickson then became his young bride and William Everson became the stepfather of Susanna's son, Jude.

-After leaving St Albert's, where he had practiced as a lay monk, poet and spiritual counselor for 18 years, Antoninus removed his religious habit after a reading at the University of California at Davis campus on December 7, 1969.
-He left the Dominicans in 1969 and married a woman many years his junior, Susanna Rickson.
-At this time, he became a step-father to his son, Jude Everson.
-When Antoninus wrote The Rose of Solitude, he saw it published in many magazines.
-However, when he wrote The Veritable Years under William Everson, having left Antoninus behind, he couldn't even get his work reviewed.
-He then assumed the mantle of a poet-shaman to replace his religious habit.
+When Brother Antoninus wrote The Rose of Solitude, he saw it published in many magazines.
+However, when he wrote The Veritable Years under the name William Everson, having left Antoninus behind, he couldn't even get his work reviewed.
+He then assumed the mantle, and a buckskin vest and bear-claw necklace to signify it, of the poet-shaman to replace his religious habit.
 The 1974 poem Man-Fate explores this transformation from Brother Antoninus into William Everson, the West-Coast poet-shaman.

 Everson was diagnosed with Parkinson's disease in 1972.

-Everson spent most of his years living near the central California coast a few miles north of Santa Cruz in a cabin he dubbed Kingfisher Flat.
+Everson spent his remaining years living near the central California coast in Swanton, California, a few miles north of Santa Cruz, in a cabin he dubbed Kingfisher Flat.
 He was poet-in-residence at the University of California, Santa Cruz during the 1970s and 1980s.
 There he founded the Lime Kiln Press, a small press through which he printed highly sought-after fine-art editions of his own poetry as well as of the works of other poets, including Robinson Jeffers and Walt Whitman.
-For the most part, Everson's reputation was based on his poetry, printing, and public readings.

-In 2009 Everson's former student Steven Herrmann brought renewed attention to Everson as a shamanic teacher.
-Herrmann later compiled a series of interviews with the poet-shaman from 1991 to 1993 that were published as William Everson: The Shaman's Call.
-Everson maintained an adhesion to his Catholic faith until his final days.
-In 1982, by a meaningful coincidence, Everson was asked to write an introduction to Victor White's book God and the Unconscious.
+Everson maintained his Catholic faith until his final days.
+In 1982, Everson wrote an introduction to Victor White's book God and the Unconscious.
 In the final two years of his life, Everson worked on an unfinished autobiographical work titled Dust Shall Be the Serpent's Food.

-Everson died at his home on June 2, 1994, and his body was buried at the Dominican Cemetery in Benicia, California.
+Everson died at his home on June 3, 1994, and his body was buried at the Dominican Cemetery in Benicia, California.